dice-group/raki-website/scripts/README.md

-# KnowGraphs website Gatsby template
+# RAKI website Gatsby template

 This is a basic website template that uses Gatsby and our custom RDF plugin to generate a static website.